ruiguo-bio/infilling/README.md

 ## Basic function

-This plugin works with three midi tracks, including melody, bass and harmony.
-The midi track should be named as melody, bass and harmony for the first three tracks in ableton.
-The plugin should be included in the melody track.
+This plugin works with up to 5 track for the pop genre and 4 track for the classical genre.
+The midi tracks in ableton should be names from track_0 to track_n.
+Each track should have only one clip.

 This infilling tool works for at most 16 bars, and it can support more than 16 bars if a different starting bar than 1 is selected.